fabiopoiesi/4dm/doc/installation/MLAPI.md

 ## Build docker image from source

-Running in this mode require that Docker is installed, to install it please follow the [Docker documentation](https://docs.docker.com/engine/install/).
-This modality was tested both on macOS Catalina and Ubuntu 20.04 Focal.

-If not already done, download the source code of the repository using:
+Download the source code of the repository using:

 ```bash
 git clone git@github.com:fabiopoiesi/4dm.git
 ```

-Access the subdirectory that contain the dockerize version of MLAPI and build the image:
+Access the subdirectory that contains the dockerize version of mlapi-server and build the image:

 ```bash
 cd mlapi-server
 docker sudo build -t mlapi-docker:v0.8 .